Introduction to Mathematical Logic and its Principles

 A: The principles of mathematical logic are fundamental for structuring reasoning, facilitating proofs, and establishing truths within mathematics and other scientific fields.

-Q: Can you learn mathematical logic online?
+Q: Can one learn mathematical logic online?